Thinkwise/docs/docs/kb/exchange.md

   - NULL: leave value unchanged
   - Empty string: clear value

-- Exchange item id's are case sensitive.
-When comparing item id's on SQL Server, use a case sensitive collation, for example Latin1_General_CS_AS.
+- Exchange item IDs are case sensitive.
+When comparing item IDs on SQL Server, use a case sensitive collation, for example Latin1_General_CS_AS.

 - For appointments with required or optional attendees: the appointments are created with the same app_item_id.
 It is therefore necessary to filter on `exh_user` in the `from_exh` procedures.